humanexponent/interviews/full-stack/README.md

 Thank you for taking the time to solve this assignment!
 We're excited to see what you will build and hope you'll have some fun along the way!

-If you didn't have a chance before, have a look at our [website](https://humanexponent.herokuapp.com/) to get a deeper understanding of what we're building at Human^.
+If you didn't have a chance before, have a look at our [website](http://gyfted.me/) to get a deeper understanding of what we're building at Gyfted.

 ## Introduction